ViewSplat: View-Adaptive 3D Gaussian Splatting for Feed-Forward Synthesis: Additional Methodological Details

 \subsection{Details on Target Pose Reparameterization}

-In \cref{sec:vdrefine}, we introduce a 4D reparameterized feature of the target pose as input to the view MLP to facilitate the prediction of view-dependent Gaussian offsets.
+In \cref{sec:vdrefine}, we introduce a 4D reparameterized target-view pose feature as input to the View MLP to facilitate the prediction of view-dependent Gaussian offsets.
 This section details the formal mathematical derivation of the 3D unit viewing direction and the 1D log-distance from the raw target extrinsic matrix $P^{t \to 1} \in \mathbb{R}^{4 \times 4}$, following the formulation described in the main paper.